eksctl-io/eksctl/userdocs/src/usage/eksctl-karpenter.md

     - alias: al2023@latest # Amazon Linux 2023
 ```

 Note that you must specify one of `role` or `instanceProfile` for lauch nodes.
-If you choose to use `instanceProfile` the name is
+If you choose to use `instanceProfile`
-`eksctl-KarpenterNodeInstanceProfile-<cluster-name>`.
+the name of the profile created by `eksctl` follows the pattern: `eksctl-KarpenterNodeInstanceProfile-<cluster-name>`.